soundstep/infuse.js/README.md

 ## getInstance vs createInstance

 The method createInstance will always return a new instance.

-The method getInstance needs to have a mapping registered and might return the same instance depending if the class has been mapped has singleton.
+The method getInstance needs to have a mapping registered and might return the same instance depending if the class has been mapped as singleton.

 	// return a new instance every time var instance1 = injector.createInstance(MyClass);